-The medical center complied with requirements for a quality, safety, and value oversight committee; the Systems Redesign and Improvement Program; and protected peer reviews.
-However, the OIG identified weaknesses in Surgical Work Group processes.
+The healthcare system complied with most of the requirements for a committee responsible for quality, safety, and value oversight functions; protected peer reviews; and the System Redesign and Improvement Program.
+However, the OIG identified a weakness with the Surgical Work Group review of surgical deaths.